 Distilling the Reserve for Uncertain Tax Positions: The Revealing Case of Black Liquor

-We examine the extent to which management judgment affects the reserve for unrecognized tax benefits.
-We analyze the financial statement disclosures of 19 paper companies that received a total of $6.4 billion in refundable excise taxes during 2009.
-All of these companies included the refunds in financial income, but 14 excluded all or part of the refunds from taxable income.
-Despite the magnitude and unprecedented nature of the exclusion, only five of the excluding firms accrued a full reserve for this uncertain position.
-Six of the excluding firms did not accrue any reserve.
-This variation suggests managers enjoy wide latitude in applying the more likely than not standard for determining additions to the reserve.
-Our findings suggest that financial statement users should exercise caution when comparing tax reserves across companies.
-In addition, we find some evidence that income-increasing decisions are related to characteristics generally associated with weak corporate governance. .
+We examine the extent to which the reserve for unrecognized tax benefits consistently reflects uncertain tax avoidance.
+We analyze the financial statement disclosures for 19 paper companies that received a total of $6.4 billion in direct government subsidies structured as refundable excise taxes during 2009.
+Each of these companies included the refunds in financial income, but 14 of these firms excluded all or part of the refunds from taxable income.
+Despite the unprecedented nature of the exclusion, we find significant variation in the tax accruals meant to represent uncertain tax positions.
+Our evidence suggests that additions to the reserve for uncertain tax benefits are an inconsistent empirical measure of uncertain tax avoidance because of the wide latitude allowed managers in making judgments about tax uncertainties.
+Moreover, we find some evidence that these judgments are related to characteristics generally associated with weak corporate governance.

 JEL Classification: M41, H25

 Suggested Citation: Suggested Citation